nasa/earthdata-search/README.md

 Once the project is built, you must ensure that the automated unit tests pass:

     npm run test

+You must run `npm run s3` and `npm run sqs` before running the Jest tests for exporting search results.

 ### Run the Automated [Cypress](https://www.cypress.io/) tests